mantidproject/mantid/docs/source/interfaces/ILL/SimpleScanViewer.rst

     * if there is only one ROI, it is assumed to correspond to the first non-zero theta peak and linearly place other ROIs at regular intervals assuming :math:`\theta = \Omega`.
 No ROI is placed at :math:`\theta = 0`, because it is the beam and does not contain data.
     * if there are 2 ROIs, it simply linearly interpolates from these two to place more ROIs.
-There size is the mean of the original ROIs.
+Their size is the mean of the original ROIs.

 .. categories:: Interfaces